drdataSpp/drdataSpp/README.md

 Here are some of the tools and technologies I'm proficient in:

 - 📊 Business Intelligence Tools: Power BI
-- 🛢️ Databases: SQL, Teradata, Oracle
+- 📚 Data Warehousing: Snowflake, Teradata
-- 🧾 ETL: SSIS, DataStage, Ab Initio
+- 🧾 ETL: SSIS, DataStage
 - 📈 Data Visualization: Matplotlib, R Shiny
 - 💻 Programming Languages: Python, R
-- 📚 Data Warehousing: Teradata

 ## 📫 Get In Touch